 The Cummington Farms property was nearly sold to New England Adolescent Research Institute, Inc. as a school campus, however local opposition likely halted the sale.
 Instead, the company went bankrupt in June of 1990.

 The Cummington Farm Village nordic ski area was purchased by Peter Laird (co-creator of the Teenage Mutant Ninja Turtles) in 1991 for nearly $1.5 million and developed for the 1991-92 season as the Swift River Inn ski area.
 The nordic area saw investments of $1.5 million from Laird and featured a rare combination of snowmaking and night skiing.
 The area likely closed following the 1996-97 season, after which it became the campus of Academy at Swift River.
 The Academy at Swift River closed in 2014.
-As of early 2016, the former nordic ski area is being eyed as a potential addiction treatment center.
+Addiction Campuses subsequently purchased the property and opened the Swift River Drug And Alcohol Rehab Center in 2016.